-Col Jeff Cooper, Color Code System, concealed weapons, Crimson Trace, Gunsite, laser sights, maintenance training, Safeguarding your weapon, Shaneen Allen, situational awareness, when is an unloaded gun an unloaded gun
+anti-gun states, awareness color codes, Chris Christie, Col Jeff Cooper, concealed carry, Crimson Trace, General Mattis, Glock, Gunsite, laser sights, Philosophy, politics, Shaneen Allen, SIRT 110, situational awareness, theology, weapon retention, when is an unloaded handgun an unloaded handgun?

 If you’ve already read the first six articles in this series you have a basic background in the philosophical, theological and political implications of weapon ownership and use.
-All the articles in this series may be found by entering “guns and liberty 2021” into the SMM homepage search bar.
-This article–and the next two–concern practical, moral and legal issues, as well as exploring some of the primary ways that carrying a concealed weapon must necessarily change one’s life.
-Keep in mind that I am not an attorney, and that you are responsible for becoming familiar with the law where you live and wherever you travel.
+All the articles in this series may be found by entering “guns and liberty 2022” into the SMM homepage search bar.
+This article–-and the next two–-concern practical, moral and legal issues, as well as exploring some of the primary ways that carrying a concealed weapon must necessarily change one’s life.
+Keep in mind that I am not an attorney; you are responsible for becoming familiar with the law where you live and wherever you travel.

 A quick aside on traveling with firearms.
-May 08, 2012, New Hampshire: Searching a man’s car, police found a .40 caliber handgun and a loaded magazine in his glove compartment.
-The handgun was unloaded—no magazine in the magazine well and no cartridge in the chamber.
-The police arrested the man and charged him with possession of a loaded firearm without a license(?!)
-Initially convicted, the case went to a higher court, which overturned the conviction and ruled an unloaded gun is an unloaded gun.
+May 08, 2012, New Hampshire: Searching a man’s car, police found a .40 caliber semiautomatic handgun and a loaded magazine in his glove compartment.
+The handgun was unloaded; there was no magazine in the magazine well and no cartridge in the chamber.
+The police arrested the man and charged him with possession of a loaded firearm without a license(?!).
+The man was initially convicted and the case went to a higher court, which overturned the conviction and ruled an unloaded gun is an unloaded gun.

 The problem is this case should never have been brought.
 This is not a matter of the arresting officer failing to use reasonable discretion, but of failing to understand the law and apply common sense.
 His direct supervisor should have corrected the error, and so should his division commander.
 Failing all of those steps, the prosecutor should have dropped the case, and failing all of those checks and balances, the initial judge should have dismissed the case with prejudice.
 It took a very long time and a great deal of money to fix what should have never been broken.

 Early 2014, New Jersey: Shaneen Allen, a medical professional and single mother of two young boys was stopped in New Jersey for “an unsafe lane change.”
-Working two jobs, Allen was robbed twice in the previous year, and began carrying a handgun.
-Licensed for concealed carry in Pennsylvania, she told the officer she was carrying a handgun, and was arrested for illegal possession of a firearm and possession of hollow point ammunition(!?)
-She thought her concealed carry license, like driver’s licenses, was valid anywhere.
+Working two jobs, Allen had been robbed twice in the previous year, and began carrying a handgun–am eminently sane response.
+Licensed for concealed carry in Pennsylvania, she told the officer she was carrying a handgun, and was arrested for illegal possession of a firearm and possession of hollow point ammunition(!?).
+She thought her concealed carry license, like her driver’s license, was valid anywhere.

 By all means, take the links and read the rest of the story about these two cases.
 There are several lessons to be learned here, among them: know the firearm laws wherever you travel, and do not expect the police—ever—to be reasonable where firearms are involved.
 On to issues vital to every American carrying a firearm.

 AWARENESS: Walk down any street and take the time to assess the situational awareness of those you meet.
 What’s “situational awareness?”
-It’s a term familiar to police officers, soldiers, and others who engage in risky, dangerous endeavors.
+It’s a term familiar to police officers, soldiers, and others whose jobs compel them to engage in risky, dangerous situations, to put the welfare of others ahead of their own.
 Think of it as a heightened alertness, combined with the attempt, even the ability, to predict what might happen in any situation.
 Most people walk around in a fog, almost completely unaware of what is happening outside their “personal space,” that bubble extending to arm’s length or less.
 It is this lack of situational awareness that helps killers fire many shots into crowds or classrooms before anyone is aware of what is happening.
 In the aftermath of such attacks, people often say: “I didn’t see it coming,” or “it all happened so fast.”
 That’s because few people consciously develop situational awareness.
 They can’t anticipate danger, so it’s always a surprise, which makes them slow, or unable, to react.

 Those who have developed situational awareness know about what I speak.
-Every day they marvel at their lack of consciousness of the general public.
+Every day they marvel at the lack of consciousness of the general public.
 A stunning example occurred in 2013 on a commuter train in San Francisco.
-On that day, a man, choosing him at random, shot and killed a university student.
+On that day, a killer, choosing him at random, shot and killed a university student.
 But that’s not what’s stunning:

 The man drew the gun several times on the crowded San Francisco commuter train, with surveillance video showing him pointing it across the aisle without anyone noticing and then putting it back against his side, according to authorities.